Perspectives on capitalism by school of thought: Overview

 Partially opposed to that view, the British economist John Maynard Keynes argued in his 1937 The General Theory of Employment, Interest, and Money that capitalism suffered a basic problem in its ability to recover from periods of slowdowns in investment.
 Keynes argued that a capitalist economy could remain in an indefinite equilibrium despite high unemployment.
 Keynes tried to provide solutions to many of Marx’s problems without completely abandoning the classical understanding of capitalism.
 His work attempted to show that regulation can be effective and that economic stabilizers can rein in the aggressive expansions and recessions that Marx disliked.

 These changes sought to create more stability in the business cycle and reduce the abuses of laborers.
 Keynesian economists argue that Keynesian policies were one of the primary reasons capitalism was able to recover following the Great Depression.

 Supply-side economics developed during the 1970s in response to Keynesian economic policy and in particular the failure of demand management to stabilize Western economies during the stagflation of the 1970s in the wake of the oil crisis in 1973.
 It drew on a range of non-Keynesian economic thought, particularly Austrian School thinking on entrepreneurship and new classical macroeconomics.
 The intellectual roots of supply-side economics have also been traced back to various early economic thinkers such as Ibn Khaldun, Jonathan Swift, David Hume, Adam Smith and Alexander Hamilton.
 Typical policy recommendations of supply-side economics are lower marginal tax rates and less regulation.
 Maximum benefits from taxation policy are achieved by optimizing the marginal tax rates to spur growth, although it is a common misunderstanding that supply side economics is concerned only with taxation policy when it is about removing barriers to production more generally.

-Today, the majority academic research on capitalism in the English-speaking world draws on neoclassical economic thought.
+As of 2026, the majority academic research on capitalism in the English-speaking world draws on neoclassical economic thought.
 It favors extensive market coordination and relatively neutral patterns of governmental market regulation aimed at maintaining property rights; deregulated labor markets; corporate governance dominated by financial owners of firms; and financial systems depending chiefly on capital market-based financing rather than state financing.

 Milton Friedman took many of the basic principles set forth by Adam Smith and the classical economists and gave them a new twist.
 One example of this is his article in the September 1970 issue of The New York Times, where he claims that the social responsibility of business is "to use its resources and engage in activities designed to increase its profits…(through) open and free competition without deception or fraud".
 This is similar to Smith’s argument that self-interest in turn benefits the whole of society.

 Work like this helped lay the foundations for the coming marketization (or privatization) of state enterprises and the supply-side economics of Ronald Reagan and Margaret Thatcher.
 The Chicago School of economics is best known for its free market advocacy and monetarist ideas.
 According to Friedman and other monetarists, market economies are inherently stable if left to themselves and depressions result only from government intervention.